Answering Your Homeschool Questions – Part 3

-In this four-part series, a panel of homeschoolers have informally shared some of their teaching tips, thoughts, and experiences on a wide variety of homeschool questions that were submitted to us, which originally ran in the Virginia Home Educator magazine.
+In this three-part series, a panel of homeschoolers have informally shared some of their teaching tips, thoughts, and experiences on a wide variety of homeschool questions that were submitted to us, which originally ran in the Virginia Home Educator magazine.
 Keep in mind that each of our panelists is sharing what worked for her–and sometimes they even have opposite opinions!
 So just take the ideas that will work for you and ignore those that won’t.
 And be sure to check out the other posts in the series:

 - Part I: The Law and Basic Homeschool Tips

 - Part II: Scheduling, Time Management, and Home Organization

 - Pray.
 Listen for clues about what motivates them.
 Remind them school is their work and their calling, and they have a duty to do their best.
 Discipline them for not doing their work.
 Privileges should be taken away if children don’t complete assigned tasks.
 Get a good friend to help with some subjects or areas if needed.

 - Sometimes an uncooperative student has a very stubborn parent.
 If a child learns differently or wants to try something else, discuss it.
 If you are too emotional to discuss it without getting upset, let the other parent or a good friend do it.
 One wise person told us to pick two things that the children must do (math and writing; smile and chores; go to bed by ten and clean your room—whatever pushes your buttons the most).
 I made a list of twenty things that were pushing my buttons and realized that picking two would bring a lot of healing.
 I think I picked to be pleasant and complete daily assignments by midnight.
 I gave up clean rooms, family morning times, and a whole lot of other things.
 It was better and helped us get to a real solution.